 Skip to content

-Bernards Township Day is held typically around Charter Day on May 24th to honor organizations that support and promote living in Bernards Township.
+Bernards Township Day is typically held around Charter Day on the 2nd or 3rd Saturday in May to honor organizations that support and promote living in Bernards Township.
 There’s nothing better than beautiful crimson and gold blooms popping out of the ground in Spring.
-We welcome all our local history fans to join us for the “Beautiful Bernards” program that showcases flowers colorful beauty in the spring #beautifulbernards
+We welcome all our local history fans to join us for the “Beautiful Bernards” program that showcases flowers’ colorful beauty in the spring #beautifulbernards

 Why Red & Gold

-Three colors symbolize Bernards Township: “Red/Gold/and White.”
-Represented in the official flag of Bernards Township (yes, we have our own official township flag), the three colors also tie to the “Beautiful Bernards” garden campaign.
+Three colors symbolize Bernards Township: Red, Gold, and White.
+Represented in the official flag of Bernards Township (yes, Bernards Township has its own official township flag), the three colors also tie to the “Beautiful Bernards” garden campaign.

-The Bernards Township Flag honors Red/White/Gold – Here’s what the red and gold symbolize on our flag and for the “Beautiful Bernards” garden community program.
+The Bernards Township Flag honors Red/White/Gold – Here’s what the red and gold symbolize on our flag and for the “Beautiful Bernards” garden community program.2025

-“We are proud to give back to the community with our gift to Bernards Township and the Basking Ridge Garden Club who has been beautifying Bernards Township for 100 years.
-It’s called #beautifulbernards”
+“We are proud to give back to the community with our gift to Bernards Township and the Basking Ridge Garden Club #beautifulbernards”

 Meg Wastie, Basking Ridge resident and Mr. Local History Project Trustee.